Model independent test of the FLRW metric and the curvature in light of DESI DR2: Data and method

 where the weights $\vect{W}$ and the residuals $\delta \mu_n$ are defined as:

 The smoothing scale determines the weight that a data point will have in the smoothing depending on its distance from the test point $z$.
 The larger $\Delta$, the more influence the distant data point will have on the smoothing.
-We will use $\Delta = 0.3$, in accordance with previous studies \cite{ben_arman2017,arman_ben2018,arman2006,arman2007,ben_arman2018,hanwool2020,hanwool2021,hanwool2022}.
-This value was originally used in \cite{Ok_diag_bis} for a sample of 397 SNIa.
+We use $\Delta = 0.3$, in accordance with previous studies \cite{Ok_diag_bis,ben_arman2017,arman_ben2018,arman2006,arman2007,ben_arman2018,hanwool2020,hanwool2021,hanwool2022}.
 Regardless of the initial guess, successive reconstructions will converge toward the same result~\cite{ben_arman2017,arman_ben2018,arman2006,arman2007}.
 The final collection of reconstructions forms a non-exhaustive set of plausible expansion histories.
+From the collection of reconstructed distance moduli $\{\widehat{\mu}_n(z)\}$, where $n$ indexes the reconstructions, we can obtain the collection of reconstructed dimensionless distances $\{\widehat{\mathcal{D}}_n(z)\}$ through eq.~\eqref{eq:comoving_dist_to_distmod}.
+Their smoothed derivative $\{\widehat{\mathcal{D}}'_n(z)\}$ is also obtained by smoothing, as described in \cite{ben2025}.
+Since eq~\eqref{eq:comoving_dist_to_distmod} requires a value for $H_0$ and the $\{\widehat{\mu}_n(z)\}$ are reconstructed up to an additive constant, we normalize $\{\widehat{\mathcal{D}}_n(z)\}$ and $\{\widehat{\mathcal{D}}'_n(z)\}$ as described in Annex~\ref{sec:normalisation_method}, to obtain the normalised collections of $\{\mathcal{D}_n(z)\}$ and $\{\mathcal{D}'_n(z)\}$, which we will use for the $\Ok$ diagnostic.
+This normalisation neutralises any residual effects from the choice of $M_B$, and spares us from assuming $H_0$.